pooriajr/pooriajr/src/_posts/2023-10-08-helping-my-mom-with-salary-negotiation.md

 She is going to a job interview tomorrow, and like most people, she's uncomfortable with salary negotiation.
 So I went to the classic [patio11 blog post](https://www.kalzumeus.com/2012/01/23/salary-negotiation/) and studied up.

-Then we role-played, with me pretending to be the interviewer.
+Then we practiced, with me pretending to be the interviewer.

 The mission is to follow rule #1: Don't be the first to give a number.